 At PMPS, we report to parents up to four times a year.
 We have 2 written reports and 2 three – way conferences a year.

-Conferences will be held in June for the whole school and in September.
+Conferences will be held in April and in September.
 Teachers of students in Years 1-3 will report on Inquiry, Health & P.E and the Arts during the mid-year conferences.

 We have 2 reporting cycles